 The layout of the Temple of Kom Ombo reflects its double dedication: it is symmetrical along the main axis and has two entrances, connected hypostyle halls with reliefs of the two gods on either side of a column, twin sanctuaries, and twin chambers.
 The eastern half of the temple was devoted to Sobek, his wife Hathor, and their son Khonsu, while the western half was dedicated to Horus, his wife Tasenetnofret, and their son Panebtawy.
 It is probable that two separate priesthoods tended to the deities as well.

-Much of the temple has been destroyed by natural forces and builders who used its materials for other projects.
-Some of the reliefs were defaced by Copts who once used the temple as their church.
-However, what survived is still reminiscent of its magnificent history.
-The walls and columns are decorated with finely executed reliefs of both gods.
-Some surfaces even managed to hold onto their original colors.
+Although much of the temple has been destroyed by natural forces and builders who repurposed its materials for other projects, as well as some of the reliefs were damaged by Copts who used the temple as their church, the surviving elements of the Temple of Kom Ombo still bear witness to its magnificent history.
+The walls and columns are adorned with finely executed reliefs of both gods, and some surfaces even retain their original colors.